laytenter/Insider-London/_posts/2013-09-27-saatchi-gallery-london.md

 ---
+title: Fresh faces at the Saatchi Gallery London
+date: '2013-09-27 10:41:13'
+categories:
+- blog
+- Quirky, weird and bizarre London
 id: 7971
-title: Fresh faces at the Saatchi Gallery London
-date: 2013-09-27T10:41:13+00:00
 author: london75
 layout: post
 guid: http://www.insider-london.co.uk/?p=7971
-permalink: /saatchi-gallery-london/
+permalink: "/saatchi-gallery-london/"
-categories:
-  - blog
-  - Quirky, weird and bizarre London
 tags:
 - art gallery
 - art london
 - chelsea
 - london art galleries
 - london saatchi gallery
 - quirky art galleries
 - saatchi
 - saatchi gallery
+slug: saatchi-gallery-london

 ---
 Getting one’s bearings in a gallery or museum that doesn’t offer up a single bowl of fruit may be a bit disconcerting for the uninitiated.
 Such establishments can often be intimidating for the casual visitor.
 While the renowned Mr. So-and-So may have positively rocked the avant-garde movement of a particular decade in the last century, his work may not have entered the sphere of discussion for John Q. Public.
 The <a href="http://www.saatchigallery.com/" target="_blank">Saatchi Gallery of London</a> doesn’t come with any baggage whatsoever and gives each and every visitor, both the experienced gallery hopper and the novice viewer, the opportunity to discover new artists and their works.